dojo/dojo.io/site/source/tutorials/006_deploying_to_production/index.md

 {% task 'Use .dojorc to store configuration settings.' %}

-The command line arguments that the `dojo build` tool accepts are very useful when developing an application and preparing it to be deployed to production.
-However, since command line arguments can't be committed to source control, they are not the best way to ensure that production deployment builds are executed consistently.
-To store configuration settings, Dojo 2 applications can store their settings in `.dojorc`.
+The command line arguments that the `dojo build` tool accepts generally relate to the build target such as the `mode`, whether to run the build with under `watch` and if the build command needs to start a web server using `serve`.

+The `.dojorc` configuration expands on these settings enabling configuration for internationalization, code splitting, PWA manifest and eliding code based on feature tests.

+For more information about creating internationalized applications with Dojo 2, refer to the [Internationalization](../comingsoon.html) article in the reference guide.

 {% aside 'Arguments vs .dojorc' %}
 It is possible to provide different settings when using command line arguments and `.dojorc`.
 When this occurs, command line arguments always take precedence over configuration settings stored in `.dojorc`.